-This little road comes out of the north and drops down to Deeside at Balmoral Castle, a place that doesn’t make it on to any list of things to see in Scotland that I compile – quite the opposite, in fact.
+This little road comes out of the north and drops down to ‘Royal’ Deeside at Balmoral Castle – though that’s one tourist hotspot that doesn’t make it on to any list of things to see in Scotland that I compile – quite the opposite, in fact.
 Lochnagar on the horizon, pictured above.

 Scott’s View, Scottish Borders

 And as he was mostly responsible for the romantic tartanified image of Scotland we have to put up with today, his view should be on our lists.
-Besides, it’s such a change from the Highlands.
+Besides, it’s a change from the Highlands.